skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

 While the running time is greatly reduced by using larger cell-sizes and quadrupling K, the query does not provide at all the same answer (7441 rows versus 378, which can not be explained by dividing 7441 by four).

+## Connection to MapReduce

+* Map: for each record emit all: (key=cell-id, value=record-id)
+* Reduce: Find cell-id, where count cell-id > K. Create K-sets of records that have given cell-id.

 ## Back-of-the-envelope: Scalability

 How long would it take to compute 100m cells with more than K records for 40 million records?
 Assuming an equal distribution as OpenStreetMap streets.
 The cost is dominated by the ST_Cellify() function call.

 At 7.8 ms per record, it would take 86 hours.
 Not so good...